EhtashamBillah/Acute-Lymphoblastic-Leukemia-cell-classification-using-Bayesian-Convolutional-Neural-Networks/README.md

 b) Visualization_combined.R contains the visualization of errors produced by models during test time, predictive uncertainty  and checking for overfittingness of the models of six network structures.

-c) Loading_images.R is for how I load the image data into directories.
+c) Loading_images.R is for how we load the image data into directories.
 The file path will depend of your local directory.

 d) Images folder contains some of the images from our experiments.